 "School exists because the world is so big and it's important you know everything you need to know to be successful in this world.
 School prepares you for when you're a grown up and you can go out in the world and do great things," Robinson says.
 "And when you do those great things, you'll be able to thank school for preparing your for it!"

-Click listen to hear the answers to all of your school questions, including how mandatory education and attendence came about.
+Listen to the full episode to hear the answers to all of your school questions, including how mandatory education and attendence came about.